alephandro/AnkiConjoined/README.md

      - Socket Server Host (default: 127.0.0.1)
      - Socket Server Port (default: 9999)
      - Web Server URL (default: http://127.0.0.1:8000)
+   - Click "Save" to apply your changes

+   This allows you to connect to a server running on a different machine or port.
+For example, if your server is running on another computer with IP 192.168.1.100 and you've configured the socket server to run on port 8888, you would enter:
+   - Socket Server Host: 192.168.1.100
+   - Socket Server Port: 8888

 2. **Login to your account**:
    - In Anki, click on the "Card Sync" menu